omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 An HTLC implements this procedure:

-If Bob can tell Alice `R`, which is the pre-image of `Hash(R)` that some one else (Carol) in the chain shared with Bob 3 days ago in exchange of 15 USDT in the channel `[Bob, USDT, Carol]`, then Bob will get the 15 USDT fund inside the channel `[Alice, USDT, Bob]`, otherwise Alice gets her 15 USDT back.
+If Bob can tell Alice `R`, which is the pre-image of `Hash(R)` that someone else (Carol) in the chain shared with Bob 3 days ago in an exchange of 15 USDT in the channel `[Bob, USDT, Carol]`, then Bob will get the 15 USDT funds inside the channel `[Alice, USDT, Bob]`, otherwise Alice gets her 15 USDT back.

 <!--